JuliaPlots/PlotlyJS.jl/docs/src/syncplots.md

 end
 ```

-Given one or more `AbstractTrace`s and optionally a `Layout`, we construct a
+Given one or more traces (with a subtypes of `AbstractTrace`) and optionally a `Layout`, we construct a
 `Plot` object with any of the following constructors

 ```julia